 Recognizing the university as an international powerhouse for seminal scholarship, engaged teaching, discovery, and pathbreaking clinical care, President Sterk sees Emory and its people as committed to enriching society.
 “We must galvanize our intellectual and moral influence for the betterment of our city and region, state and country, and the world,” she says.
 “At the same time, we will benefit tremendously from the breadth and depth of local resources.
 Reciprocity is a powerful force, and Emory is fortunate to be in the dynamic city of Atlanta.”

-The Board of Trustees are honored to announce the inauguration of Claire E. Sterk as the 20th president, and first female chief executive, of Emory University on February 8, 2017.
-A leading international expert in public health and anthropology, Sterk joined the university in 1995, earning the title of Charles Howard Candler Professor of Public Health.
+A leading international expert in public health and anthropology, Claire E. Sterk joined the university in 1995, earning the title of Charles Howard Candler Professor of Public Health.
 She also chaired the Department of Behavioral Sciences and Health Education and was associate dean for research at the Rollins School of Public Health.
 With her husband and research partner, Kirk Elifson, Sterk has attracted more than $33 million in research funding to Emory.
 She is the author of three books and more than 100 peer-reviewed articles and book chapters.
 After joining the Office of the Provost in 2005, Sterk focused on faculty development and enhancing the undergraduate experience, becoming provost and executive vice president for academic affairs in 2013.
 Now, as president, her bold vision for enhancing the university’s global reputation and reach is already in evidence.

 Get to know our new president as she seeks out opportunities to engage with Emory alumni, donors, parents, and partners.
 On the Bold Beginnings tour, President Sterk will visit with Emory’s extended community living in five US cities to share her vision for a bold new era of leadership.